-- f) A maximum of six (6) team representatives will be selected by the Media Delegate to participate in media activities (as defined by the Media Delegate) for a period of one (1) hour, thirty (30) minutes after the scheduled end of P1. - At the sole discretion of the Media Delegate, the Competitor representatives may be split into two (2) groups of three (3) and rotate between different media activities. - Each Competitor must have at least four (4) senior Competitor representatives to take part in these media activities during the Championship.
-The available senior Competitor representatives must comprise as a minimum the Team CEO (where applicable), Team Principal and Technical Director. - iii) The Media Delegate must be informed if any of these senior Competitor representatives are not attending a Competition at least 10 days prior to the start of the Competition. - iv) Three (3) Team Principals not taking part in the media activities will be selected by the Media Delegate in conjunction with the Commercial Rights holder to take part in fan engagement activities for a maximum period of thirty (30) minutes each (this window includes the time required to travel to and return from the fan activity) within the same one (1) hour period as the media activities. - 19.3 Second day of on track running - a) Within a one (1) hour period finishing no later than one and a half (1.5) hours prior to the scheduled start of P3 (or the sprint shootout for each Competition where a Sprint session is scheduled), ten (10) drivers who did not take part in fan activities on the first day of track running must be available for fan engagement activities for a maximum period of thirty (30) minutes each (this window includes the time required to travel to and return from the fan activity) within the one (1) hour period. - b) All drivers eliminated in Q1 or Q2 must make themselves available for media interviews immediately following the end of each part of the session.
-In addition, all drivers who participated in Q3, and who are not required to take part in the post-qualifying press conference, must make themselves available for media interviews immediately following Q3. - c) Immediately after the end of the qualifying session the first three (3) drivers in the qualifying session will take part in the post-qualifying procedures as prescribed in a Media Delegate's Note issued prior to the session. - d) For the duration of the TV pen interviews and post qualifying press conference, all Drivers must remain attired in their respective teams' uniform only. - e) At each Competition where a sprint session is scheduled: - i) any driver retiring before the end of sprint must make himself available for media interviews after his return to the paddock. - All drivers who finish the sprint shootout must make themselves available for media interviews immediately after the session in which they are eliminated (there will be no Press Conference for the top three (3) following the sprint shootout). - iii) All drivers who finish the sprint session outside the top three (3) must make themselves available immediately after the sprint session for media interviews.
+- a) Within a one (1) hour period finishing no later than one and a half (1.5) hours prior to the scheduled start of P3 (or no later than one and a half (1.5) hours prior to the scheduled start of the formation lap for the sprint for each Competition where a Sprint session is scheduled), ten (10) drivers who did not take part in fan activities on the first day of track running must be available for fan engagement activities for a maximum period of thirty (30) minutes each (this window includes the time required to travel to and return from the fan activity) within the one (1) hour period. - b) All drivers eliminated in Q1 or Q2 must make themselves available for media interviews immediately following the end of each part of the session.
+In addition, all drivers who participated in Q3, and who are not required to take part in the post-qualifying press conference, must make themselves available for media interviews immediately following Q3. - c) Immediately after the end of the qualifying session the first three (3) drivers in the qualifying session will take part in the post-qualifying procedures as prescribed in a Media Delegate's Note issued prior to the session. - d) For the duration of the TV pen interviews and post qualifying press conference, all Drivers must remain attired in their respective teams' uniform only. - e) At each Competition where a sprint session is scheduled: - i) any driver retiring before the end of sprint must make themselves available for media interviews after their return to the paddock. - ii) All drivers who finish the sprint session outside the top three (3) must make themselves available immediately after the sprint session for media interviews. - iii) Immediately after the sprint session the first three (3) drivers in the session will be required to attend a press conference in the media centre for a maximum period of fifteen (15) thirty (30) minutes, then make themselves available for television interviews for a maximum period of fifteen (15) thirty (30) minutes.